INDICATORS OF A STRONG EDUCATIONAL MUSIC PROGRAM

 Utah Music Educators Association (UMEA).
 UMEA is an affiliate of the National Association for Music Educators (NAfME) and is dedicated to improving existing music programs and creating opportunities for musical learning, growth and leadership through the following professional development opportunities.

-National Association for Music Educators (NAfME).
+National Association for Music Education (NAfME).
 Membership in UMEA (https://umea.us) includes membership in NAfME (National Association for Music Education https://nafme.org) NAfME/UMEA offerings include:

-- “Amplify.”
-A collaborative digital community of over 60,000 music educators https://nafme.org/my-classroom/nafme-amplify-online-member-community/
+- “Amplify”—A collaborative digital community of over 60,000 music educators

-Area-specific Professional Organizations.
-These organizations provide focused professional development to directors of specific ensembles through conferences, publications and online offerings.
-Most of these organization have a Utah affiliate group.
+Area-Specific Professional Organizations.
+These organizations provide focused professional development to directors of specific ensembles through conferences, publications, and online offerings.
+Most of these organizations have a Utah affiliate group.